zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/create-kitties.md

 cargo build -p pallet-kitties
 ```

+Running into difficulties?
+Check your solution against the [completed helper code](https://github.com/substrate-developer-hub/substrate-how-to-guides/blob/main/static/code/kitties-tutorial/03-dispatchables-and-events.rs) for this part of the tutorial.

 :::note Congratulations!
 If you've made it this far, you now have the foundations for your pallet to
 handle the creation and changes in ownership of your Kitties!
 In this part of the tutorial, we've learnt: